-- " A climate is fostered where children know the boundaries and know how they're expected to behave within the service. - " Staff support children to enter into social groups, develop friendships with other children, and to learn to help and positively engage with other children and adults. - " Staff encourage and praise children for specific, positive and appropriate behaviours. - " Children are given positive alternatives, rather than just being told 'no'. - " Children are supported in preventing, managing and resolving conflict.
+- " A climate is fostered where children know the boundaries and know how they're expected to behave within the service. - " Staff encourage and praise children for specific, positive and appropriate behaviours. - " Children are supported in preventing, managing and resolving conflict.

-- creating conditions that minimise conflict between children (providing enough popular equipment and materials); - acting to prevent potential conflicts and encouraging the children to resolve conflict if it exists; - responding promptly to children who are giving signals or cues expressing or indicating needs; - encouraging children to negotiate and resolve conflicts peacefully, with adult intervention and guidance when necessary; - actively supporting children in solving their differences and problems without being 'told' or 'ordered' what to do; and - prompting and supporting children to remove themselves from situations where they are experiencing frustration, anger or fear.
+- creating conditions that minimise conflict between children (providing enough popular equipment and materials); - acting to prevent potential conflicts and encouraging the children to resolve conflict if it exists; - responding promptly to children who are giving signals or cues expressing or indicating needs.